geospace-code/h5fortran/Examples.md

 call h5read_attr('myfile.h5', '/x', 'units', unit_str)
 ```

-## Add/append variable "value1" to existing HDF5 file "test.h5"
+## Add/append dataset "value1" to existing HDF5 file "test.h5"

-* if file `test.h5` exists, add a variable to it
+* if file `test.h5` exists, add a dataset to it
-* if file `test.h5` does not exist, create it and add a variable to it.
+* if file `test.h5` does not exist, create it and add a dataset to it.

 ```fortran
 call h5f%open('test.h5', action='rw')